kevinmstapleton/sliver-setup/README.md

 Once the executable is done running, you are done with the client.
 You're in, that easy!

 ## The Door's Open, Now What?
+*These instructions are the same for both Windows and Linux*

 Upon the executable finishing its execution, you should see this on your sliver host: